Welcome to Edwards

 *The annual academic calendar for graduate studies consists of 3 terms.

-**The standard length of the MSc in Finance program is 2 years, although some students take longer to complete.
+**The standard length of the MSc in Management program is 2 years, although some students take longer to complete.
 If a student takes longer than two years to complete, they will be assessed appropriate tuition going forward.

 Graduate studies tuition - Current tuition is also posted on the Money Matters website.